sheeluvikas/spark-scala/readme.md

 Install the jar spark-scala-1.0-SNAPSHOT-jar-with-dependencies.jar. copy the script file - spark_app.sh to your location.

+use Java version 1.8
+Use Scala version 2.12

 ### Steps to run the application :

 #### Step1 : running hadoop services.